Assessing survival models by interval testing with Poisson-binomial distributions: Application

-In conclusion, due to the Bonferroni rejections, we would suggest that all presented models except for the log-normal are unfeasible.
-This leaves us with only the log-normal model remaining, which is somewhat restrictive and has also been flagged for concern as described above.
-For this reason, it is recommended that exploring flexible models such as splines and piecewise would be appropriate.
+In conclusion, due to the high number of Bonferroni and TFT rejections, we suggest that the majority of the presented models are unsuitable.
+In terms of the interval tests, the log-logistic and log-normal were the best performers.
+However, even these models had their limitations, with the log-normal model being the worst of all 7 models for both AIC and BIC (not presented).
+For these reasons, it is recommended that exploring flexible models such as splines and piecewise would be appropriate for this data.